The Magic of Networks Grown by Redirection: Network Growth by Redirection

 Link directionality is important in social and technological networks, but there are many situations where networks are undirected~\cite{Diestel,Drmota,Frieze}.
 The influence of redirection on undirected networks is profound and there is little analytical understanding of this enigmatic case.

-The growth rule for isotropic redirection is nearly the same as that given in Sec.~\ref{sec:redir} for directed networks, but with a small but profound difference~\cite{krapivsky2017emergent,levens2022friend} that is embodied by the following growth rule: \begin{enumerate} \itemsep -0.5ex \item Pick a pre-existing node {\tt x} from the network uniformly at random. \item With probability $1-r$, the new node {\tt n} attaches to ${\tt x}$. \item With probability $r$, {\tt n} attaches to \emph{any} neighbor of ${\tt x}$, chosen uniformly at random. \end{enumerate} Repeat these steps a until a network of a desired size is generated.
+The growth rule for isotropic redirection is nearly the same as that given in Sec.~\ref{sec:redir} for directed networks, but with a small but profound difference~\cite{krapivsky2017emergent,levens2022friend} that is embodied by the following growth rule: \begin{enumerate} \itemsep -0.5ex \item Pick a pre-existing node {\tt x} from the network uniformly at random. \item With probability $1-r$, the new node {\tt n} attaches to ${\tt x}$. \item Otherwise, with probability $r$, the new node {\tt n} attaches to any neighbor of ${\tt x}$, chosen uniformly at random. \end{enumerate} Repeat these steps a until a network of a desired size is generated.
 The growth rules for directed and undirected redirection are illustrated in Fig.~\ref{fig:redir-iso}.

-We focus on the limit of $r=1$, which we term as complete redirection, both for simplicity and because this limiting case leads to the most striking phenomenology, as illustrated in Fig.~\ref{fig:example}.
-The network realizations in this figure are highly modular and each consists of a number of well-resolved modules.
+We focus on the limit of $r=1$, which we term complete redirection, because this limiting case leads to the most striking phenomenology.
+Simulation data also suggest that it is only the special case of $r=1$ that gives rise to emergent modularity.
+The network realizations shown in Fig.~\ref{fig:example} for $r=1$ are highly modular and each consists of a number of well-resolved modules.
 Each module contains a central macrohub whose degree is a finite fraction of the total number of nodes $N$; thus each macrohub is connected to a large number of leaves (nodes of degree 1).
 Typical networks consist almost entirely of leaves as $N\to \infty$; that is, the number of leaves satisfies $N_1/N\to 1$ as $N\to\infty$.
 Nodes with degrees $k\geq 2$ constitute what we term the network ``core''.
-This core comprises an infinitesimal fraction of the network, as the number of core nodes $\mathcal{C}= \sum_{k\ge 2}N_k$ grows as $N^{\nu-1}$, with $\nu\approx 1.567$, as determined by numerical simulations~\cite{krapivsky2017emergent}.
+This core comprises an infinitesimal fraction of the network, viz., the number of core nodes $\mathcal{C}= \sum_{k\ge 2}N_k$ grows as $N^{\nu-1}$, with $\nu\approx 1.567$, as determined by numerical simulations~\cite{krapivsky2017emergent}.

-A natural question raised by Fig.~\ref{fig:example} is: why does this redirection mechanism lead to such singular networks?
-Naively, the rate at which a new node attaches to a given pre-existing node $\mathbf{n}$ is proportional to the number of its neighbors, that is, proportional to its degree.
-However, when a new node selects a neighbor $\mathbf{x}$ of node $\mathbf{n}$, redirection could lead to attachment to another neighbor of $\mathbf{x}$ and not to $\mathbf{n}$.
-On the other hand, if the degree of $\mathbf{n}$ is large, then typically its neighbors $\mathbf{x}$ are mostly leaves (Fig.~\ref{fig:example}).
-This observation suggests that the attachment rate could be more singular than linear preferential attachment.